aromatt/astrocache/test/limitations_test.py.snapshot.md

 However, functions referenced by your cached function are only considered part of its AST if one or more of these criteria are met:
-1. Cached function calls the referenced function
+1. Cached function calls referenced function
-2. Cached function contains the definition of the referenced function
+2. Cached function defines referenced function
-3. Cached function receives the referenced function as an argument
+3. Cached function receives referenced function as a parameter

 By contrast, the following kinds of references (on their own) do _not_ result in the referenced function being considered part of your cached function's AST:
-* Assigning the function to a variable
+* Cached function assigns referenced function to a variable
-* Passing the function to a function call
+* Cached function passes referenced function as an argument

 This test case documents the behavior in each of these scenarios.